lelchek/millionaire/README.md

 ## Features

-When the game starts, the questions are validated.
+When the game starts, the questions are validated.<br />
-`./src/helpers/validateQuestions.js`
+`./src/helpers/validateQuestions.js`<br />
 The game will display only those questions that have:

 - property `cost` int64
 - at least one correct answer
 - at least one wrong answer

-Array `answers` in each question can be any number of answers.
+Array `answers` in each question can be any number of answers.<br />
 From the entire array of questions, the function `./src/helpers/createArrAnswers.js` will randomly select only one correct and maximum three incorrect answers.